LeZuse/escodegen/README.md

 (also popularly known as [JavaScript](http://en.wikipedia.org/wiki/JavaScript>JavaScript)) code generator from [Parser API](https://developer.mozilla.org/en/SpiderMonkey/Parser_API) AST.

+This fork introduces support for Photoshop's wrong/limited ECMAScript implementation.

 Escodegen can be used in a web browser:

     <script src="escodegen.js"></script>